 They found me at the common area, playing bingo.
 Yes, bingo.
 “We’ve been waiting for you downstairs,” my new friends said.
 “We thought you were in your room.”
 Alas I was not.
 I was in the company of fun-loving backpackers from around the world, each of us meticulously arranging our

+Note: This is an old post.
+Last updated in 2013.
 Dining is a big part of travel.
 Food is an essential part of any destination.
 The same holds true for El Nido.
-Although this humble town tucked in the northern tip of Palawan does not have a distinct, world-famous cuisine, a trip here is not complete without trying its many
+Although this humble town tucked in the northern tip of Palawan does not have a distinct, world-famous cuisine,

 We were in the mood to bask in the sun that morning.
 El Nido wasn’t.
 It was sweet and sunny when we left our hotel.
 Despite the heavy rain the night before, we kept our optimism on the way to our destination.
 As I sat inside the van, I thought, “This